 The page structure that gets cited

-A direct answer to the most common question about that service (e.g. "How quickly can you respond?")
+- A direct answer to the most common question about that service

-Specific details: your typical response time, pricing approach, geographic coverage, and qualifications
+- Specific details: response time, pricing approach, geographic coverage, qualifications

-An FAQ section with 4-6 questions written in natural language, the same way a customer would ask them to a voice assistant
+- An FAQ section with 4-6 questions written in natural language

 One practical test: paste your service page URL into ChatGPT and ask it to describe what your business does.
-If the description is vague or wrong, your page is not giving AI enough to work with.
-Rewrite it until the AI can describe your services accurately and specifically.
+If the description is vague or wrong, rewrite it until the AI can describe your services accurately.

-For a deeper look at how to structure content for AI answer engines, the DomiSearch guide to AEO covers the technical and content side in full.
+For a deeper look at how to structure content for AI answer engines, our guide to AEO covers the technical and content side in full.

 The Businesses That Get Recommended Are the Ones That Made It Easy

 AI tools do not have opinions.
 They make probability judgements based on available evidence.
-Every step in this guide is about increasing the weight of evidence in your favour: a complete GBP, schema markup that cross-references your listings, reviews with substantive content, and service pages that answer questions directly.
+Every step in this guide is about increasing the weight of evidence in your favour.

 The businesses getting cited by ChatGPT and Perplexity today are not the biggest in their area.
 They are the ones that made themselves the easiest to understand, trust, and recommend.